 Once you’ve assembled your team, brainstorm to come up with as many blog topics as you can.
 Narrow them down to your top ideas, put together a calendar, and divide and conquer.
 Assign topics to each blogger, and you’re good to go—now your nonprofit has an effective blogging strategy.
 Bring your team together once a month for a brainstorming session, and you’ll have fresh website content on an ongoing basis.
 It’s great for your site’s vitality and SEO, it increases awareness of your organization, plus it gives you great content to promote via Facebook and Twitter.

 Oh, and did I mention this is all free?
-You can set up a blog today at WordPress and it won’t cost you a thing.
+Many website platforms already include blogging capabilities, and it won’t cost you extra.
 An effective blogging strategy is not only important for your nonprofit, but it’s a free marketing tool that you can’t afford to disregard.